Cash Conversion Ratio

 What Is the Cash Conversion Ratio?

-The cash conversion ratio is a metric that determines the proportion of a business's earnings before interest, taxes, depreciation, and Amortization that is converted into operating cash flow for meeting various financial obligations, such as paying off debts or funding investments.
+Cash conversion ratio is a financial metric that measures the percentage of a business’s EBITDA converted into operating cash flow for paying debts or funding investments.

 Because it measures how efficient an enterprise is at managing its cash and expenses, it provides invaluable insights into the overall financial performance, including: